Work Hard, Play Hard at Amsterdam Dance Event

 Mystical Howling at 18th century church Paradiso

-Frank Wiedeman (Âme) and Ry Cuming (RY X) warmed up Amsterdam’s Paradiso with their live act Howling.
+This prestigious venue is where we discovered Frank Wiedeman (Âme) and Ry Cuming (RY X) who warmed up Amsterdam’s Paradiso with their live act Howling.
 The duo joined by a soul drenching drummer were constantly covered in a mystical smoke during the concert.
 Only recognized by their shadows, like wolves howling in the mist.
 Their most magical moments were “We Stole The Night” and a brilliant cover of Nirvana’s “Smells Like Teen Spirit”.
 It made the crowd leave the church with goose bumps.
 Amen to that!

 Getting intimate with Innervisions at Marktkantine

 German label Innervisions teamed up with one of Amsterdam’s newest clubs called Marktkantine.
 Surrounded by electronic music lovers from all over the world, Dixon, Âme and Solar shaped a night to remember.
-The intimate setting of Marktkantine created a special bond between the DJ’s and the crowd.
+Built in 1936 as a canteen for Dutch market traders, the intimate setting of De Marktkantine created a special bond between the DJs and the crowd.
 Definitely a venue you shouldn’t miss if you visit Amsterdam.

 Britt, Brands, Martin Garrix & More